BECOME A MEMBER

 Presented as the final 60th Anniversary Copies of the edition, this release marks the conclusion of Janis Joplin: Days & Summers.

-These are the final 60 copies of the edition.
-Once allocated, Janis Joplin: Days & Summers will be permanently sold out.
+More than half of the 60 Anniversary Copies are now sold.
+These are the final copies in the edition and, once allocated, Janis Joplin: Days & Summers will be permanently sold out.

 Anniversary